-Coconut oil helps to prevent damage from combing and brushing, and it is safe to use on children.
-It can be used as a leave-in conditioner or as an intensive conditioner for a couple of hours or overnight.
+Coconut oil helps prevent damage from combing and brushing, and it is safe to use on children.
+It can be used as a leave-in hydrator or as an intensive conditioner for a couple of hours or overnight.

 DIY Coconut Oil Conditioner:

 You want to use sparingly on thinner hair, as it can weigh hair down if too much is used.
 Pay particular attention to ends and the shaft of the hair.
 Smooth through hair, and proceed to style as normal.

-As an intensive conditioner to restore hair, after washing with a gentle natural shampoo, apply 1 teaspoon (for short hair), 2 teaspoons (for shoulder length hair) and 1 tablespoon (for long hair) after warming in the palm of your hands.
+As an intensive conditioner to restore hair, after washing with a gentle natural shampoo, apply one teaspoon (for short hair), two teaspoons (for shoulder length hair) and one tablespoon (for long hair) after warming in the palm of your hands.
 Apply to hair shaft and ends, and then rub into the scalp.

 How long do you have to leave coconut oil in your hair?
 About an hour will do the trick, but there’s no absolutely no harm in letting it sit even longer.
 You can even leave it overnight!